 I believe that by avoiding processed foods and integrating whole, natural foods we can all nourish ourselves and live vibrant healthy lives!

 Looking for some tasty healthy recipes or articles on health?

 My name is Hannah Healy and I’m the creator of Healy Eats Real.
-I am blessed to live in the beautiful San Francisco Bay Area of California where responsibly raised, local, fresh and organic food is abundant!
+I am blessed to live in the beautiful San Diego, California where responsibly raised, local, fresh and organic food is abundant!

 I lost 90 pounds over the last 2+ years and I know it sounds like a lot (and it is a lot!) but in reality it took a really long time of consistent day-to-day work that was sustainable for me to stick with long term in my life.